aleksandragaworska/algorithms/README.md

 # algorithms
-Implementation of popular sorting algorithms
+Implementation of popular sorting and searching algorithms